Is Retail Fraud a Deportable Offense? What are the Immigration Consequences?

 • 2nd Degree Retail Fraud (when the offense is charged based in part on a previous theft conviction or if a jail sentence of more than six (6) months was imposed).

-The following offenses are generally considered petty offenses unless there are aggravating circumstances or if the accused has prior criminal convictions:
+Federal law considers the following offenses to be petty offenses unless there are aggravating circumstances or if the accused has prior criminal convictions:

 • 3rd Degree Retail Fraud